 Our mainstay Machu Picchu trip with 4 star hotels.
 Tour the great ruins of Machu Picchu, and wander through village markets where ancient traditions live on in the hearts of the Andean people.
 We visit the important Inca ruins of Sacsayhuamán, Pisac and Ollantaytambo, and we spend two days exploring the Lost City of Machu Picchu in this tour.
 Along our journey we explore the witches' market in Cusco, bargain over tapestries in Pisac, and walk off the beaten path in the rural Andes.
 This is an easy paced weeklong journey is perfect for anyone with a sense of curiosity and adventure and preferes staying in our upgraded hotel accommodations in Lima, Cusco, the Sacred Valley, and at Machu Picchu.

 Arrive to Lima on the flight of your choice today.
-After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located, Ramada Costa del Sol Hotel.
+After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located, Wyndham Costa del Sol Hotel.
 Settle into your junior suite and rest up after your travels.
 Tonight's hotel is selected for its location as most international flights arrive to Lima late at night.
 If you have a flight arriving earlier in the day, we would be happy to arrange a luxury hotel for you in downtown Lima, at an additional cost.

 You have an exciting week ahead, filled with ancient ruins, local markets and the beautiful Andes Mountains!